HS2 procurement update

-Warwickshire County Council spends in excess of £325m each year on the supplies and services it needs to deliver services to the citizens of and visitors to Warwickshire.
-As a consequence, the Council is well placed to be able to provide organisations of all sizes and from all sectors with a wide range of commercial opportunities.
+We spend in excess of £325m each year on the supplies and services we need to deliver services to Warwickshire citizens and visitors.
+We are therefore well placed to provide organisations of all sizes and from all sectors with a wide range of commercial opportunities.

 You can also view a list of our current contracts on our E-Procurement system.
-The list of current contracts is extensive and includes contracts belonging to our partners but you can use the search function on the current contracts page to narrow down the list.
-Warwickshire County Council contracts are all prefixed with WCC.
+The list of current contracts is extensive and includes contracts belonging to our partners.
+Our contracts are all prefixed with “WCC”.

-This section provides potential suppliers with a better understanding of how we procure goods,services and works in Warwickshire County Council.
+This section provides potential suppliers with a better understanding of how we procure goods, services and works.

 If you would like to know more of the detail in relation to public procurement and/or would like to access hints, tips, detailed business guides and support there is a free online procurement course ‘Winning the Contract’ available from Learn-Direct.